paulohscwb/polyhedra/johnson1/README.md

 <hr>
 <h4>17.
 Gyroelongated square dipyramid</h4>
 <a href="vr/j17_gyroelongated_square_dipyramid.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/33A.png" class="foto"></a><img src="ar/33.png" class="qr">
  <br><span class="titulo">J<sub>17</sub></span> The gyroelongated square dipyramid, also called a gyroelongated square bipyramid or gyesqidpy, is one of the Johnson solids.
-It can be constructed by inserting a square antiprism between the two pyramidal halves of the regular octahedron, seen as a square dipyramid.
+It can be constructed by inserting a square antiprism between the pyramidal halves of the regular octahedron, seen as a square dipyramid.
 <br><br><b>Faces:</b> 16 triangles | <b>Edges:</b> 24 | <b>Vertices:</b> 10 | <b>Dihedral angles:</b> 158.57°, 127.55° and 109.47°. <a href="https://polytope.miraheze.org/wiki/Gyroelongated_square_bipyramid" target="_blank">More...</a>
 <hr>
 <h4>18.
 Elongated triangular cupola</h4>